istvan-derda/while-parser/README.md

 **Build**

-- `mvn package`
+`mvn package` To generate the parser sourcefiles, compile the java code and package it to a .jar file with all dependencies.

 **Run**

-- `java -jar target/while-parser-1.0-SNAPSHOT.jar src/test/antlr/example.while`
+Run `java -jar target/while-parser-1.0-SNAPSHOT.jar src/test/antlr/example.while`

 ## Supported Language